tasmiachow/tasmiachow/README.md

 # Hi, I'm Tasmia👋
 - 🎓 Computer Science Graduate from Hunter College (Jan 2025)
 - 💻 Software Engineer | Full-Stack Developer
-- 🚀 I love building accessible tech and turning creative ideas into real, working apps!
+- 🚀 I love building accessible tech and turning creative ideas into real, working applications!
 - 📖 Currently focused on **Data Structures & Algorithms (LeetCode)** and **Web Dev Projects**
 - 🎯 Especially interested in **Full-Stack Engineering**, with a growing passion for **AI & ML**
-- 🌱 On the lookout for my next adventure in **Software Engineering** (bonus if it includes ML or Data!)
+- 🌱 On the lookout for my next adventure in **Software Engineering!**

 ---